-In addition to the Central Tibet tour, we can organize trip extensions both within Nepal and other neighboring countries.
+In addition to Everest Base Camp tour, we can organize trip extensions both within Nepal and other neighboring countries.
 You may want to try white water rafting or go on a jungle safari in the deep jungles of Chitwan or take a cultural tour.
 You may as well take a trip to India or Bhutan, whichever appeals more to you.
-Please ask us for details or check our website www.explorehimalaya.com.
+Please ask us for details or check our website https://www.explorehimalaya.com/

 2) Your booking will be confirmed by email once we receive your deposit of US$ 500 and the signed copy of booking form and contract.

 The balance is due no later than two months prior to departure.
 If you book a tour less than 2 months prior to departure, you must send the full payment within 7 days of confirmation by us.